Jack Vance: Work

 Certain of the science fiction stories are also mysteries, penned using his full name John Holbrook Vance, three under the house pseudonym Ellery Queen, and one each using the pseudonyms Alan Wade, Peter Held, John van See, and Jay Kavanse.
 Some editions of his published works give his year of birth as 1920.
 In addition to the comic Magnus Ridolph stories, two major stories feature the effectuator Miro Hetzel, a futuristic detective, and Araminta Station is largely concerned with solving various murders.
 Vance returned to the "dying Earth" setting (a far distant future in which the sun is slowly going out, and magic and technology coexist) to write the picaresque adventures of the ne'er-do-well scoundrel Cugel the Clever, and those of the magician Rhialto the Marvellous.
 These books were written in 1963, 1978 and 1981.
 His other major fantasy work, Lyonesse (a trilogy comprising Suldrun's Garden, The Green Pearl, and Madouc), was completed in 1989 and set on a mythological archipelago off the coast of France in the early Middle Ages.

 Vance's stories written for pulps in the 1940s and 1950s covered many science fiction themes, with a tendency to emphasize mysterious and biological themes (ESP, genetics, brain parasites, body switching, other dimensions, cultures) rather than technical ones.
 Robots, for example, are almost entirely absent, though the short story "The Uninhibited Robot" features a computer gone awry.
 Many of the early stories are comic.
 By the 1960s, Vance had developed a futuristic setting that he came to call the Gaean Reach, a fictional region of space settled by humans.
 Thereafter, all his science fiction was, more or less explicitly, set therein.
-The Gaean Reach per se is loose and expanding, old Earth (Gaia), being the center.
+The Gaean Reach per se is loose and expanding, old Earth (Gaia) being the center.
 Each planet has its own history, state of development and culture.
 Within the Reach conditions tend to be peaceable and commerce tends to dominate.
-At the edges of the Reach, out in the lawless Beyond, conditions are usually less secure.
+At the edges of the Reach, out in the lawless Beyond, conditions are usually much less secure.

 Vance influenced many writers in the genre.
 Most notably, Michael Shea wrote a sequel to Eyes of the Overworld, featuring Cugel the Clever, before Vance did one himself (called Cugel's Saga).
 Vance gave permission, and the book by Shea went into print before Vance's.
-Shea's book, A Quest For Simbilis, is entirely in keeping with the vision of Vance.
+Shea's book, A Quest for Simbilis, is entirely in keeping with the vision of Vance.
 Cugel is a complete rogue, who is nevertheless worthy of sympathy in always failing to achieve his goals.